 In order to provide these advanced courses to a wide audience, participants will only need a beginning background in C++ programming and fundamental use of the Microsoft Windows operating system.
 This can be accomplished by taking IST 108 Personal Computer Hardware and Software and CPET 107 Introduction to Programming with C++ at NHTI.
 As a corequisite, the ability to understand and use algebraic equations is key to the success of programming.
 MATH 124 College Algebra is recommended for this purpose.
-For more information, contact Department Head Frank Polito at (603) 271-6484 x4278 or fpolito@ccsnh.edu.
+For more information, contact Department Chair Frank Polito at (603) 271-6484 x4278 or fpolito@ccsnh.edu.
 This program is available days and evenings.
-This program is financial aid eligible.
-To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.
+This program is not Financial Aid eligible.